Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 https://login.microsoftonline.com/<tenant-id>/oauth2/v2.0/authorize

-https://login.microsoftonline.com/<tenant-id>/oauth2/v2.0/tokenThat stabilized the auth flow and solved the refresh-token problem cleanly.
+https://login.microsoftonline.com/<tenant-id>/oauth2/v2.0/tokenThat stabilized the authentication flow and solved the refresh-token problem cleanly.

 9. OneDrive Backup Execution